 It's all in the realities of operating a dealership.

 Most dealerships are franchises that don't directly report to the brand.

-Even with the manufacturer's regional managers visiting dealerships to monitor compliance with brand standards, there's lots of room for error.
+Even with the manufacturer's regional managers visiting dealerships to monitor compliance with brand standards, there's a lot of room for error.
 Sales reps want to sell cars, but that doesn't always align with making sure each customer has a consistent shopping experience.

-There's a lot riding on and in each purchase (literally) for a car manufacturer, but little oversight into how each dealership is executing on brand standards.
+There's a lot riding on and in each purchase (literally) for a car manufacturer, but relatively little insight into how each dealership is executing on brand standards.

 So, what car manufacturers need to achieve brand consistency across their entire dealership network is a clear way to communicate brand standards and monitor their application.

 Peugeot had a goal: to be the best in class high-end generalist automotive brand.

 They knew they couldn't do it unless each dealership offered a consistent shopping experience that accurately reflected their high-quality cars.

 By using the YOOBIC app, Peugeot ensures that each of their dealerships is delivering a consistent customer service experience.